NBISweden/workshop-reproducible-research/pages/quarto/quarto-2-the-basics.md

 of this course, it's useful to be aware of this functionality of Quarto so that you may use it if you already know LaTeX or if you want to learn it.

+Switch back to HTML rendering before you move on.

 # Languages

 The examples so far have been using R, but we could just as easily have used